fxn342/FoxAPIWrapper/README.md

 https://github.com/clapfoot/warapi

-By making a handfull of calls.
-The wrapper will bring all Foxhole available API data down to a single object:
+The wrapper was built around the idea that a single object would store all Foxhole API data which can then be linked together using either the map name or region ID as a key.

 **Function Calls:**